-I used 9 glasses in total for my holiday display.
-If you’re going to do this project, and you don’t already have some shot glasses on hand, pick some up from your local thrift store.
-Don’t forget that it doesn’t matter what they look like, because we are going to fix that!
+If you pick some of these up from your local thrift store, don’t forget that it doesn’t matter what they look like, because we are going to fix that!

-To add sparkle, I incorporated a metallic design onto the glass – and hid the advertising in the process!
-You’ll need to gather:
+To add sparkle and hide the advertising in the process, you’ll need to gather:

 - Clear double-sided tape